top of page

 Early prototype of the modified petri plate (left).
 Second generation prototypes of circuits used in actual experiments.

-This set of protocols were developed under the mentorship of Oliver Medvedik
+Protocols were developed with the support of Oliver Medvedik

 For the purpose of my research, a set of protocols were developed to insure bacteria from the electronics don't transmit into the petri plate and contaminate the experiments.
 The above is a performative video of the 3 sets of protocols for producing and seeding the petri plates.